Did you know that in 2019, the average debt per student was $29,900?

 The reality is that there will always be mistakes when you’re starting a company, and in hindsight vision will always be 20/20.
 The best thing to do is to create a minimum viable product as fast as possible, launch it as it is, and start interacting with the market.

-Start a self-improvement advice business
+Start a coaching business

 I believe one of our core strengths is that my business partner, who is also my boyfriend, is a great salesperson.